AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

 be raised that contains extended information detailing exactly what failed.
 If any warnings are found in the SBML document, these will be displayed in the console error log.

+It is also possible to load a model from a string containing a SBML model, for example:

+   rr = roadrunner.RoadRunner (sbmlStr)

+This is useful when one wishes to create a new roadrunner instance from an existing model, eg:

+   sbmlStr = rr.getCurrentSBML()
+   rrnew = roadrunner.RoadRunner (sbmlStr)

 Additionally, there are a couple models **included with libRoadRunner**.
 The models  ``feedback.xml`` and ``Test_1.xml`` are available in the ``roadrunner.testing`` module.
 To access these use::